 Although most will gladly step into the role of caring for their parent at their time of need it's important to understand the personal and financial repercussions that are part of the job.
-Here are 10 questions to ask yourself and to discuss with your family before you make this life-changing decision:
+Here are 10 questions to ask yourself and to discuss with your family before deciding to care for mom and dad:

-1. Do you have the time?
+3. Do you have the time?

 While it's simple to say you'll make whatever time is needed to provide for your parent the fact is 29 percent of U.S. caregivers spend an average of 20 hours per week in their caregiving role.
 If you have a family and a job this may be physically impossible to do for any extended period of time.

 Will this affect your employment?

+On a similar train of thought, you need to consider if becoming a caregiver for your aging parent is going to negatively affect your productivity and effectiveness at work.
 Seven out of ten caregivers have other employment, and a full two-thirds have had to go in late, leave early, or miss time due to caregiving issues.
 In addition, one out of five caregivers has taken a leave of absence due to caregiving.

 4. Are there others who will help bear the physical and financial burden?

-6. How will becoming a caregiver affect your physical and emotional health?
+7. How will becoming a caregiver affect your physical and emotional health?

 Caregiving is hard work, both physically and mentally.
 It might not be an issue for short-term emergency situations but you must have the physical and mental stamina to continue years and possibly decades, and the burden will become greater as time goes on.